How Much Will My Home Really Cost?

 Home Inspection Fee

 CMHC recommends that you make a home inspection a condition of your Offer to Purchase.
 A home inspection is done by a qualified home inspector to provide you with information on the condition of the home.
-Costs range depending on the age, size and complexity of the house and the condition that it is in.
+Costs to have a home inspected in the Greater Vancouver Area can range significantly depending on the age, size and complexity of the house and the condition that it is in.
 For example, it may be more costly to inspect a large, older, home, or one in relatively poor condition or that has many pre-existing problems or concerns.

 Survey or Certificate of Location Cost